NJAU-CDSIC/ProtSeqGen/README.md

 - **ProtSeqGen_code**: Main code file for the ProtSeqGen model.

-- **FT modelTwo**: fine-tuned Models: ProtsegGen-FT-IDR for IDRome-120 and ProtSegGen-FT-FM for TS45.
+- **FT model**: Two fine-tuned Models: ProtsegGen-FT-IDR for IDRome-120 and ProtSegGen-FT-FM for TS45.

 - **SOTA**:Comparative methods used in the contrast experiments: